- About Us

 In Computer Science pupils are taught the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.

 Computer Science is a practical subject, where invention and resourcefulness are encouraged.
 Pupils are expected to apply the academic principles they have learned to the understanding of real-world systems, and to the creation of purposeful artefacts.
-This combination of principles, practice, and invention makes it an extraordinarily useful and an intensely creative subject, suffused with excitement, both visceral (“it works!”) and intellectual (“that is so beautiful”).
+This combination of principles, practice, and invention makes it an extraordinarily useful and an intensely creative subject.

 The KS3 program is a practical program giving students opportunities to apply their understanding in a range of different contexts.
 Currently those contexts include: